A Proposal and Call for Funding for GoPeaks.org Initiative

 …2009 Nobel Laureate Elinor Ostrom

 After more than six decades of scientific research of business administration, the stock of our knowledge is at a volume that makes knowledge synthesis for business applications possible, and meanwhile the structure of this knowledge has reached a degree of fragmentation that makes knowledge creation activities more confused without a shared knowledge navigation system.
 Like the pharmaceutical industry which historically emerged as a new ecosystem to synthesize scientific research into medical interventions as well as to guide and fund basic research, time is ripe to (re)invent a science-practice ecosystem in business administration to synthesize disperse scientific findings into business analytics tools and to more systematically guide and fund academic research.
 I thus propose a new industry-academia research partnership named “Global OpenLabs for Performance-Enhancement Analytics and Knowledge System” (or “GoPeaks” for short).
 The plural term “Peaks” reflects the underlying philosophy that humans are driven to reach their peak of multiple goals and values.
-The first letter “G” is reserved for the namesake of the primary funder.

 The value of this new research partnership is twofold.
 First, from a business perspective, the existing practice of analytics lies in the advancement of data science and software engineering, whereas a key component at the decision maker’s level is missing.
 Prior to data and IT is the articulation of the business problem, and translation of it into a comprehensive analytic framework on what data to collect, whom to ask/survey, how to accurately measure variables, how to organize these variables into a predictive/process model, and what the existing empirical efforts (mostly in academic sources) say about the hypotheses.
 While analytics professionals do consult decision makers to develop their databases and models, the current practice is relatively disconnected from our knowledge development in management and social sciences.
 This new research initiative will take on this task by constantly organizing and presenting existing scientific findings as a common pool for business decision makers to draw ideas and build (or to verify their own) comprehensive frameworks given any business problems.